vercel/next.js/docs/api-routes/request-helpers.md

 }
 ```

-The `api` object includes all configs available for API routes.
+The `api` object includes all config options available for API Routes.

 `bodyParser` is automatically enabled.
 If you want to consume the body as a `Stream` or with [`raw-body`](https://www.npmjs.com/package/raw-body), you can set this to `false`.